 To give you a flavor of what I am talking about, ask yourself the following questions:

-Typical VOC programs only ask about how a business did today and omit the opportunity to gain insight into new products and services they could offer tomorrow.
+A typical VoC program asks about how a business did today and omits the opportunity to gain insight into new products and services they could offer tomorrow.
 As a business leader, you should constantly be striving to learn and understand how your business could be adding more value to the lives of your customers.
 An easy way to begin this process is to simply ask your current customers a few different questions, such as:

 - “How could (insert your company name) be adding more value?”